alexsanderp/hurb-airbyte-local/README.md

 ### Locally using the connector in Airbyte (minikube)

-If you want to test a connector that is already publicly available on dockerhub, skip the step of build and load the docker image on minikube.
+If you want to test a connector that is already publicly available on dockerhub, skip the step of build and skip the step of load the docker image on minikube.

 #### Build